jlevy/lft/lft.md

 ## The Metaphor of Linting

-> “When you make it harder to do the basic parts of an activity, the more advanced parts
+> “*When you make it harder to do the basic parts of an activity, the more advanced
-> become almost impossible … Tools don’t only make things easier: they allow us to
+> parts become almost impossible … Tools don’t only make things easier: they allow us to
-> augment ourselves to do things that were previously impossible.”
+> augment ourselves to do things that were previously impossible.*” —Doug
-> —Doug Engelbart[^aug]
+> Engelbart[^aug]

 ### A Brief History of Linting and Type Checking